culvertsoft/mgen/index.md

 MGen is a toolkit for serializing, deserializing, analyzing and modifying objects in a generic way.
 It lets you read and write polymorphic objects using generated visitor methods in a way that is type safe, storage format agnostic and backwards compatible.
 Basically, it gives you the ability to store and load language independent snapshots of your application.

-This is achieved using:

- * Source code generation
- * Language specific support libraries

-The MGen compiler generates source code for the data structures to read/write, while libraries are used to facilitate read/write functionality (among other things).
-The compiler is plug-in based and allows you to easily add support for your own code generation, new output languages, and new input IDLs.

 Using MGen in your c++ application could look like this:

 {% highlight c++ %}